nesquikm/nekoton_bridge/README.md

 ## Example 🤡

 You can find dumbest example in `packages/flutter_nekoton_bridge/example`.
+During build scripts will copy platform-specific binaries from `platform-build/` folder, or download prebuild binaries from github (if you don't build binaries locally).

 You can open the project in Android studio or Visual studio code, or even build and run it using `flutter run`.